PrefectHQ/prefect-design/src/components/Combobox/combobox-features.md

-combobox features (r-combobox parity with p-combobox):
+# combobox features (r-combobox parity with p-combobox)

 - [x] click to open a dropdown list of options
 - [x] type to search/filter through list of options
 - [x] select an option